Best 7 Recuva Alternatives for Mac: Compared & Tested

 Price: free

-Verdict: best for tech-savvy users that wish to recover individual files.
+Verdict: best for tech-savvy users who wish to go for a completely free option.

 Pros